 Top 8 Things To Do in Des Moines in September

 Summer is quickly coming to an official end, but the festivals are in full swing.
-This month, attend a music festival, Oktoberfest, or Applefest at Living History Farms.
+This month, attend Norwalk Music Fest, enjoy a stein at Oktoberfest, or go bobbing for apples at Applefest at Living History Farms.
 Plan your September in Des Moines today.

 Norwalk Music Fest